WASP-12b

-WASP-12b is a hot Jupiter (a class of extrasolar planets) orbiting the star WASP-12, discovered on April 1, 2008, by the SuperWASP planetary transit survey.
+WASP-12b is a hot Jupiter (a class of extrasolar planets) orbiting the star WASP-12, discovered in April of 2008, by the SuperWASP planetary transit survey.
 The planet takes only a little over one Earth day to orbit its star, in contrast to about 365.25 days for the Earth to orbit the Sun.
 Its distance from the star (approximately 3.5 e6km) is only $\textstyle\frac{1}{43}$ the Earth's distance from the Sun, with an eccentricity the same as Jupiter's.
 Consequently, it has one of the lowest densities for exoplanets ("inflated" by the flux of energy from the star).
 On December 3, 2013, scientists working with the Hubble Space Telescope (HST) reported detecting water in the atmosphere of the exoplanet.
 In July 2014, NASA announced finding very dry atmospheres on three exoplanets (HD 189733b, HD 209458b, WASP-12b) orbiting sun-like stars.

 In September 2017, researchers working on the HST announced that WASP-12b reflects just 6% of the light that shines on its surface.
-As a result, the exoplanet has been described as "black as asphalt" and as "pitch black."
+As a result, its reflectivity has been described as "black as asphalt" and as "pitch black", although it is so hot that it emits a reddish glow.

 Characteristics

-Since hot Jupiter exoplanets are tidally locked (i. e. the same side always faces the host star, just as the same side of the Moon always faces the Earth), there is a large flow of heat from the highly irradiated illuminated side to the cooler dark side.
-This is thought to result in strong winds rushing around the planet's atmosphere.
+Since hot Jupiter exoplanets are tidally locked, one side is in permanent day while the other side is in permanent night, just as the same side of the Moon always faces the Earth.
+This is thought to induce a large flow of heat from the highly irradiated day side to the cooler night side, resulting in strong winds rushing around the planet's atmosphere.

 Taylor Bell and Nicolas Cowan have pointed out that hydrogen will tend to be ionised on the day side.
 After flowing to the cooler face in a wind, it will then tend to recombine into neutral atoms, and thus will enhance the transport of heat.